parthasen/systemPipeR/README.md

 as NGS aligners, on both single machines or compute clusters.
 This includes both interactive job submissions or batch submissions to queuing systems of clusters (tested only with Torque).
-Efficient handling of complex sample sets and experimental designs is facilitated by well defined sample definitions which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.
+Efficient handling of complex sample sets and experimental designs is facilitated by a well-defined sample annotation infrastructure which improves reproducibility and user-friendliness of many typical analysis workflows in the NGS area.

 ### Usage